20 years after Dolly the sheep, questions remain about cloning

 Dolly's legacy

-Previously, cloning had been done using only embryonic cells, and now researchers had showed that it was possible in cells from another part of the body -- and adult body.
+Previously, cloning had been done using only embryonic cells, and now researchers had showed that it was possible in cells from another part of the body -- an adult body.

 "At the time she was born, I was ecstatic, because no one had previously been able to use nuclear transfer to make an adult vertebrate from an adult cell," Colman said.